Learn in the Classroom, Lab and the Field

 Scholarships for Wildlife Biology Majors

-In addition to being eligible for financial assistance through our Office of Financial Aid, you can apply for UM-Flint scholarships that are specifically for biology students.
+In addition to being eligible for financial assistance through our Office of Financial Aid, you can apply for UM-Flint scholarships specifically for biology students.
 They include:

 - Fleming A. and Marian E. Barbour Scholarship Fund